garrygl/GNS3/README.md

 I used this on two instances with success.

-Backup:
+# Backup
-# cd/opt provides a common storage volume with adequate storage space
+cd/opt - provides a common storage volume with adequate storage space

-cd/opt
-#backup vm server projects and images
+#Backup vm server projects and images
 sudo tar -zcvf opt-gns3-2_7.tar /opt/gns3

-#backup symbols and appliances in gns3 server folders
+#Backup symbols and appliances in gns3 server folders
 sudo tar -zcvf gns3-home2_7.tar /home/gns3

 #use ftp client on vm to (binary) put/upload .tar files to shared storage

-Restore:
+# Restore:
-# restore the two .tar files to original folders on new ESXi vm server after installing an ftp client on this 2.2.7 vm

-# use ftp client to get .tar files from storage and (binary) put into /opt on new gns3 VM

-# cd/ establishes the root folder for restore overlay
+restore the two .tar files to original folders on new ESXi vm server after installing an ftp client on this 2.2.7 vm use ftp client to get .tar files from storage and (binary) put into /opt on new gns3 VM cd/ establishes the root folder for restore overlay cd/

-cd/
 #restore vm server projects and images
 sudo tar -zxvf /opt/opt-gns3-2_7.tar

 #restore symbols and appliances in gns3 server folders
 sudo tar -zxvf /opt/gns3-home2_7.tar
 #reboot vm and connect the GNS3 2.7 client to new ESXi vm